 If you are a “new” student to Carleton, take a moment to read through the Criminology program requirements to see the courses Criminology students are required take for the major and concentrations.
 You may want to stop by the office C562 Loeb, or make an in-person advising appointment, if you have questions about your course requirements.

 If you are a “new transfer” student you should contact our office immediately upon receipt of your acceptance.
 This should be done before the registration period beings.

 All students should consult with our office if you do not understand the statement written in the Carleton Calendar or on your academic audit about the MAXIMUM NUMBER OF CCJ ELECTIVES ALLOWED!

-There are changes to the program requirements for the BA in Criminology as of September 2016, 2017, & 2018.
-These changes could affect course selection for students admitted prior to Fall 2018, as well as any students making any program changes.
+The BA in Criminology and Criminal Justice is subject to periodic curriculum changes.
+These changes could affect course selection and/or students making any program changes.
 If you plan to make a program change, please contact the Institute for advising at BEFORE making the change.
 We want to ensure that you meet degree requirements or don’t exceed the maximum number of CCJ Electives; both of which could jeopardize your graduation.